thewca/wca-regulations/wca-regulations_2012.md

   - B1d) The competitor must use a tiled, stickered, or painted puzzle without textures or markings that distinguish the pieces.
 - B2) Starting the attempt:
   - B2a) The judge shall reset the timer and stopwatch.
   - B2b) The competitor must place his hands on the elevated sensor unit of the Stackmat, with his fingers touching the sensors and palms down.
-Penalty: 2 seconds.
+Penalty: time penalty (+2 seconds).
   - B2c) The competitor must have no physical contact with the puzzle before the start of the attempt.
-Penalty: 2 seconds.
+Penalty: time penalty (+2 seconds).
   - B2d) The competitor starts the attempt by removing his hands from the timer, thereby starting the timer.
     - B2d1) The competitor removes the cover from the puzzle after starting the timer.
   - B2e) If a stopwatch is in use, the judge shall start the stopwatch as soon as the competitor starts the solve.
 - B3) Memorisation phase:
   - B3a) The competitor may pick up the puzzle during the memorisation.
   - B3b) The competitor must not make physical notes.
-Penalty: disqualification of the attempt.
+Penalty: disqualification of the attempt (DNF).
 - B4) Blindfolded phase:
   - B4a) The competitor shall don the blindfold after the memorisation phase.
   - B4b) The competitor must not apply moves to the puzzle before he has fully donned the blindfold.